What we offer / Specialised Programs

 Paediatric Autism Communication Therapy (PACT) is a family-centred approach that supports connection, celebrates difference, and enhances social communication and interaction for children with autism spectrum disorder.

 Using video feedback, the therapist helps a caregiver better understand how their child communicates and interacts, and guides the caregiver to respond in ways that support their child's individual communication style.
-By using everyday interactions in natural environments, children learn how to communicate more effectively — and caregivers learn how to notice and understand more of their child's communication, resulting in stronger social connection.
+By using everyday interactions in natural environments, children and caregivers develop deeper understanding, connection, and shared communication — and caregivers learn how to notice and understand more of their child's communication, resulting in stronger social connection.

 PACT is a well-researched, evidence-based approach that empowers families, builds confidence, and supports lasting development in social communication.
 It is well-suited to families living rurally or where telehealth is the only option for accessing therapy.